 Ecumenical Advocacy Days

-Ecumenical Advocacy Days is a yearly conference and a broader movement of the ecumenical Christian community, grounded in biblical witness and our shared traditions of justice, peace and the integrity of creation.
+Ecumenical Advocacy Days is a movement of the ecumenical Christian community, and its recognized partners and allies, grounded in biblical witness and our shared traditions of justice, peace and the integrity of creation.
 Our goal, through worship, theological reflection and opportunities for learning and witness, is to strengthen our Christian voice and to mobilize for advocacy on a wide variety of U.S. domestic and international policy issues.